About Counselling and Wellbeing

-All staff who work in the service are very experienced and are used to working with students studying at all levels and from all nationalities and cultures.
+All staff who work in the service are very experienced and are used to working with students studying at all levels, and from all nationalities and cultures.
 They know and understand the problems that students face and are able to provide valuable and independent support.

-We adhere to the ethical framework or the British Association for Counselling and Psychotherapy (BACP) and the University Mental Health Advisors Network (UMHAN).
+The Counselling and Wellbeing service adheres to the ethical framework of the British Association for Counselling and Psychotherapy (BACP) and the University Mental Health Advisors Network (UMHAN).

-What do you expect from me?
+What we expect from you

 - No mobile phones inside the Counselling and Wellbeing area.

-- Abusive and violent behaviour will not be tolerated, you will be asked to leave.
+- Abusive and violent behaviour will not be tolerated - you will be asked to leave.

-- Counselling and Wellbeing is a non-smoking area, this includes the use of electronic cigarettes (vaping).
+- Counselling and Wellbeing is a non-smoking area - this includes the use of electronic cigarettes (vaping).

 - If you are under the influence of drugs or alcohol, you will not be seen and will have to forfeit your session.